camdenboren/alc-calc/README.md

 nix develop
 ```

-### App Bundles
+### App Bundles: Non-Windows

-App bundles for non-Nix users will also be provided on each release
+App bundles for Linux and macOS users **not** using Nix will also be provided on each release

 You can generate these bundles manually by cloning and adding system dependencies (**linux-only**, tested on Ubuntu 24.04–don't use NixOS since it breaks the bundle for non-Nix users)